-The school will provide a daily register of pupils who should attend school and the children who actually so attend school.
+The school will provide a daily register of pupils who should attend school and the children who actually do attend school.
 This register will be submitted to the Local Authority Virtual School by 10:00 am each day for morning registration.
-The email address for returning the register is Virtual.School@halton.gov.uk

-Any pupil who is expected to attend school but does not, will receive a telephone call to establish the reason for absence.
+Any pupil who is expected to attend school but does not will receive a telephone call to establish the reason for absence.
 The school will respond to the absence of a child with a social worker by contacting the social worker to alert them of the child's absence.
-The contact will take the form of am email to the social workers email address.

 If no contact can be made with a parent of a vulnerable child, a home visit will be considered.
 Where a home visit is to be made a risk assessment will be completed.
 Social distancing measures will be applied.
 The pupil will be viewed through a window if the family are self-isolating or at the front door.
-Any safeguarding concerns resulting from a home visit will be shared with the social worker or with ICART.
-A record of any contact with a social worker will be added to CPOMS
+Any safeguarding concerns resulting from a home visit will be shared with the DSL who will forward this information to the child's social worker or will contact ICART.

+A record of any contact with a social worker will be added to CPOMS.
 A record of any home visits will be added to CPOMS.